Twinkies maker Hostess plans to go out of business

 “It’s been around for ages,” said Patel, 40.
 “A lot of people are familiar with the brand and it’s going to be tough for some people to do without.”

 Hostess blamed heavy debt and burdensome wage and pension obligations for its financial woes.
-It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), which began November 9, was part of a long series of battles between labor and management that contributed to the company’s inability to restructure its finances and produce and deliver products at several facilities.
+It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), which began November 9, was the latest in years of labor troubles that had crippled the company’s ability to restructure its finances and produce and deliver products at several facilities.

 But union officials and line workers said union workers had already agreed to a series of concessions over the years and the company had failed to invest in brand marketing and modernization of plants and trucks and had focused instead on enriching owners such as private equity firm Ripplewood Holdings and hedge funds Silver Point Capital and Monarch Alternative Capital.